vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 - Validation: warning-free macOS Debug build; all 22 CTest targets pass (10.97 s).

+## Derive source classification and liveness from existing state

+- Removed `SourceKind`: the parent relationship already identifies every admitted derived source. `derived()` now reads that relationship directly, eliminating a flag that could disagree with the source family.
+Session's user-input path detaches a copied description's extraction parent; derived admission continues to validate and assign its parent.
+- Removed `SourceStatus` and `SourceFile::active()`.
+Only SourceStore consumed that status, and removal already clears the entry's byte pointer.
+Store queries now use that pointer directly; descriptions and snapshots no longer carry a redundant lifecycle field.
+Empty byte vectors remain active, and retaining shared inspection bytes does not keep a removed store entry active.
+- Removed two enums, two stored fields, their duplicate updates, and 14 net production lines.
+Extended two existing session fixtures by eight net lines for root/child classification, reimported descriptions, empty files, and retained bytes.
+No new fixture or test infrastructure was added.
+- Validation: warning-free full macOS Debug build; all 22 CTest targets pass (10.37 s), including nested archive removal/reload, snapshot lifetime, and missing/removed parent handling.
+  The supplied corpus volume was unavailable during this change.

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage